speedcontrol/nodecg-speedcontrol/README.md

 * All Items on the overlay is fully configurable during run-time, but should really be configured before the marathon, which means that you can change positions of the game-capture cutout of the background, moving timers, moving player nameplates, game information, etc, etc.
 * Oh no!
 Runner X and Runner Y nameplates are under the wrong gamefeed!
 No problem, the "Player Layout" element of speedcontrol lets you click and drag the player to the correct gamefeed.

 Speedcontrol will open up to open beta planned for late February, meaning that there might be bugs still lingering.
-It did run without crashing for the whole Pre-ESA marathon, with many minor bugs found that has since been taken care of
+It did run without crashing for the whole Pre-ESA marathon, with many minor bugs found that has since been taken care of.
+Please note that the current version of speedcontrol comes with the full setup of the PRE-ESA marathon, and that you should tailor the layouts for your own use.
+How to do this will be covered in instructional videos in the future.

 ## Installation (including installation of NodeCG)